Prosecutor: Agents headed to Milwaukee won’t police protests

 Krueger said the additional agents would come from the FBI, the Bureau of Alcohol, Tobacco and Firearms, the Drug Enforcement Administration and the U.S. Marshals Service.
 He said he had no further details on how many agents would be coming or when they might arrive.

-Evers’ spokeswoman, Britt Cudaback, didn’t immediately respond to a message seeking comment.
+Asked for his reaction to Krueger’s remarks that the agents won’t break up protest, Evers’ spokeswoman, Britt Cudaback, said the governor’s letter to Trump stands.
 Kaul’s spokeswoman, Gillian Drummond, had no immediate comment.

 Milwaukee police spokeswoman Sheronda Grant said the department “declines” assistance from federal agents to patrol protests but didn’t immediately respond to a follow-up message asking if Krueger had been in touch to explain the agents’ mission.